ApryseSDK/pdftron-flutter/doc/api/API.md

 }
 ```

-We suggest that you pick either widget or plugin and stick with that choice for all APIs, excluding APIs that are only available in one version.
+You must choose either the widget or plugin, and use it for all APIs.
+Mixing widget and plugin APIs will not function correctly.

 There are several custom classes used in these APIs: Annot, AnnotWithRect, Field, Rect, AnnotFlag, AnnotWithFlag and CustomToolbar.
 These classes are listed [here](/lib/options.dart), and the constants that are used in the examples below are all listed [here](/lib/constants.dart).